evkx/evkx.github.io/content/models/hiphi/x/X_6_Seater/_index.md

 ## Battery, range, and charging

 The battery has a gross capacity of 101kWh and a net capacity of 97kWh, meaning you have a 4kWh buffer for protection.
 (4,0%).
-The battery is a Lithium-Ion battery based on [NMC technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)  The [WLTP range](../../../../guides/understandingrange/wltp) is 460 km (286 mi).
+The Lithium-Ion battery uses [NMC technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)  The [WLTP range](../../../../guides/understandingrange/wltp) is 460 km (286 mi).
 The consumption is 21,1kWh/100km for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is kW.
 A full charge from 0 - 100% would take 79 minutes, while a more common scenario of 10-80% would take 41 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 4% to 51% resulting in an actual charge speed including time loss on 100kW.
 Each charge session would take 27 minutes and 19 seconds.